ChannyHong/ISREncoder/README.md

 **Prerequisites**:

 The following cache files saved in the 'data_dir' directory:
-- NLI training examples cache file(s), as bse_##.npy (e.g. bse_en.npy) where ## corresponds to [ISO 639-1 Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of each 'xnli_train_languages'; refer to Parsing and Caching Scripts section below.
+- NLI training examples cache file(s), as bse_##.npy (e.g. "bse_en.npy") where ## corresponds to [ISO 639-1 Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of each 'xnli_train_languages'; refer to Parsing and Caching Scripts section below.
 Theoretically, NLI training examples from multiple languages can be used jointly from training the classifier on top of ISR (while the underlying assumption is that only English training examples are widely available currently).
 - (if do_mid_train_eval) XNLI dev examples cache file, as [DEV.npy](https://drive.google.com/uc?export=download&id=1VOZqXGrLRjVbSmf-wB9ETrBtGfQPNZ7L).

 The following files in the 'isr_encoder_dir' directory: